-OPERATIONAL CHECKLIST
+OPERATIONAL CHECKLST

-After installation and start-up, follow all of these steps to set up the chiller for normal operation conditions
+After installation and stat-up, follow all of these steps to set up chiller for normal operating conditions

 - 1. Attach refrigerant pressure gauges to the high and low side of the system.
-When letting the chiller run, confirm these pressure readings match those displayed on the controller.
+When letting the chiller run, confirm these pressure readings match those displayed in the INPUTS tab of the controller.
 If displayed pressure readings are inaccurate consult Drake Tech support for troubleshooting or replacement transducers. - 2.
-With a typical heat load on the process side, allow the system to operate for 4 5 minutes.
+With a typical heat load on the process side, turn the Run/Stop switch to 'RUN' and allow the system to operate for 4 5 minutes.
 Check refrigerant pressures, fluid temperatures to ensure that all readings are in line with what could be expected at present fluid temperatures, ambient temperatures, and chiller application. - i.
 Keep in mind that pressure-limiting expansion valves are used to limit low side pressures for most chillers, regardless of fluid temperature. - ii.
 Typical Standard Chiller Low Side Pressure Limit: Equivalent of 55°F - iii.
 Low Temp Operation Chiller Low Side Pressure Range: Equivalent of -5° to 0°F. - 3.
 If chiller is equipped with Low Ambient Head Pressure Control valve(s), adjustment may be needed to build sufficient discharge head pressure.
 Chillers come equipped with Sporlan fixed OROA or an adjustable combination of ORD/ORI valves.
 With all fans running, set the adjustable ORI valve to maintain the following minimum discharge pressures: - R407C 225-235psi - R404A 250psi